Home About Us How It Works Packages FAQ Blog Get In Touch

 Coordinating Vendors — The Part Nobody Warns You About

-Getting this sequencing right is one of the most stressful parts of a Singapore move — and one of the most common reasons things go wrong at the last minute.
+The challenge isn't finding them.
+It's getting them to work in the right sequence.
+The cleaner can't come before the movers have finished.
+The inspection can't happen before the clean.
+The movers need the lift booked before they can confirm a time.
+Getting this sequencing right is one of the most stressful parts of a Singapore move — and the most common reason things go wrong at the last minute.

 Planning Your Timeline